‘Virtual’ YOPEY Befriender is a winner for young and old, care homes and schools.

 YOPEY Befrienders take away loads from the scheme

-Eighteen-year-old Matthew, who was one of the YOPEY Befrienders stopped from visiting by the pandemic, said: “It’s definitely worth a try, you can only gain from it in the long run.
+Eighteen-year-old Matthew, who was one of the YOPEY Befrienders stopped from carrying out in-person visits by the pandemic, said: “It’s definitely worth a try, you can only gain from it in the long run.
 It makes for a good experience to mention in university and job applications.
 It can be enriching personally and last but not least, your involvement will help elderly people no matter if you show up once or three times a week.

 Seventeen-year-old Riya said: “Knowing that I can help someone through these difficult times by doing what I enjoy, like singing carols and making word searches, is extremely gratifying.
 I will carry forward the skills I have developed.”